 What Compensation Can I Seek After an Injury on the Job?

 When you’ve been injured on the job at the fault of the company or a third-party contractor, it’s likely that you deserve to be compensated for injuries and subsequent damages.
 There are multiple elements that come into play when it comes to what you can recover after a work injury.
 Let’s take a look at workers’ compensation, the damages you can recover, and working with denied claims.

 Workers’ compensation exists so that you can make a claim after an on-the-job injury.
 The Ohio Bureau of Workers’ Compensation lists what you can recover from your work injury.
 Through workers’ comp in Ohio, you can recover:

-- Percentage of permanent partial disability.
-A worker might have residual impairment from their on-the-job injury, which they can recover permanent partial disability from.
+- Percentage of Permanent Partial Disability.
+A worker might have residual impairment from their on-the-job injury, for which they can recover permanent partial disability.

 Sometimes, a workers’ compensation claim can be denied.
 Some reasons that you could be denied are that your doctor didn’t think you injuries were severe enough, you were cleared to go back to work, your doctor thinks you’re exaggerating, or your employer doesn’t believe your injury really happened while at work.
 This can be frustrating because you are trying to recover physically and emotionally from the workplace injury, but also are struggling to recover financially.
 Your Cincinnati work injury lawyer will help you fight the denial and get you the compensation you deserve.